 Braks, M. A. H., N. A. Honorio, R. Lourenco-de-Oliveira, S. A. Juliano, and L. P. Lounibos.
 2003.
 "Convergent Habitat Segregation of Aedes aegypti and Aedes albopictus (Diptera: Culicidae) in Southeastern Brazil and Florida."
 J. Med.
 Entomol.
 40:785–794. https://doi.org/10.1603/0022-2585-40.6.785

 Buckner, E. A., K. F. Williams, S. Ramirez, C. Darrisaw, J. Carrillo, M. D. Latham, and C. R. Lesser.
 2021.
 "A Large-Scale Field Evaluation of the Effectiveness of In2Care® Mosquito Traps at Reducing Aedes aegypti (L.) Mosquitoes."
-Under review.
 PLoS.
 Negl.
 Trop.
 Dis.
+Manuscript in preparation.

 Burkett-Cadena, N. D. 2013.
 Mosquitoes of the Southeastern United States.
 Tuscaloosa, AL: University of Alabama Press.
 188 pp. + xiii